Chris-Tranter/tastethis/Readme.md

 <img src="./readmeimages/signedinmob/myrecipe.png" alt="wireframe" width="30%"/>

 #### Technologies Used
-- Python
+- Python3
-- Html
+- HTML5
-- Css
+- CSS3

 #### Libraries and Other Packages Used
+- CI Database - Allowed me to host a database in a postgres link
+- Git - an open source version control system which tracks any changes to my code used for development
 - GitHub - Where my main repository is hosted
-- GitPod – An IDE which was used to code everything and display different file types to work with
-- Heroku - A cloud based hosting service which I used to deploy my website with, It gives you detailed build logs on manual deployment
-- Django - an MVC Framework which I built the website with

-- Gunicorn - A server for the WSGI application
+- Google Fonts - An online Library used for collecting fonts i used 'Michroma' and 'Philosopher'

-- Django Database - allowed me to connect to DATABASE_URL environment variable which is linked to my relational database in the Django Recipe app.
+- Django Database - allowed me to connect to DATABASE_URL environment variable which is linked to my relational database in the Django Recipe app
 - Bootstrap - A tool used for making the website responsive and appealing

-- Cloudinary - An online Hosting provider to store dynamic images, this doesnt require a local image folder to store my images

-- Django Summernote - a package to enhance UX when entering text into text fields

-- Google Fonts - An online Library used for collecting fonts i used 'Michroma' and 'Philosopher'
+- Beautify - an extension for the Gitpod IDE.
+It formatted my code for a clean human readable look
 - Font Awesome - An online library used for a clock, pizza slice, and snowflake icon

-- Balsamiq - Wireframe creation tool

 - Am I Responsive - a visual responsive idea of how my website looks on different screens
+- Heroku - A cloud based hosting service which I used to deploy my website with, It gives you detailed build logs on manual deployment
 - Paint - was used for image resizing and editing
 - Unsplash/Pexels - were used for downloading all the images which are royalty free

-W3C Markup Validator - was used to validate HTML

-W3C CSS Validator - was used to validate CSS

-- Beautify - an extension for the Gitpod IDE.
-It formatted my code for a clean human readable look
+- Django - an MVC Framework which I built the website with
+- Gunicorn - A server for the WSGI application
+- Balsamiq - Wireframe creation tool
 - Coolors - was used to decide on a color scheme
+- Cloudinary - An online Hosting provider to store dynamic images, this doesnt require a local image folder to store my images
+- GitPod – An IDE which was used to code everything and display different file types to work with
+- Django Summernote - a package to enhance UX when entering text into text fields

+W3C Markup Validator

+W3C CSS Validator

+#### Testing

+#### Encountered Issues
+- images that are uploaded are all different sizes, this gives the website an irregular look which was frustrating, i ended up resizing them in paint but it would be good if i could force an image size on upload
+- in mobile view the recipes arent vertically aligned ina single column
+- My comments were showing but randomly stopped so i decieded to leave them out

+#### Deployment
+- Heroku was used to deploy my website. this lets me manage my app in the cloud aswell as allows me to use microservices for site users

+#### Credits
+-